BrunaRihl/FineShine-Jewellery/README.md

 #### Epic 10: Posts

-The Epic 10 focuses on post management, allowing users to access and interact with updated content on topics such as fashion trends and jewelry.
+The Epic 10 focuses on post management, allowing users to access and interact with updated content on topics such as fashion trends and jewellery.

-* As a user, I can access a "Posts" section to read about the latest trends, style tips, and information about the materials used in jewelry, so that I stay updated and inspired.
+* As a user, I can access a "Posts" section to read about the latest trends, style tips, and information about the materials used in jewellery, so that I stay updated and inspired.

 * As a site administrator, I can manage articles directly from the frontend, including deleting, editing, and creating them using a form, so that I have full control over the content displayed on the site and can share relevant and timely information with users.